pixincreate/PixeneOS/README.md

 ## Description

-PixeneOS is a bash script for patching GrapheneOS OTA images with custom modules that gives you additional features.
+PixeneOS is a `shell` script for patching GrapheneOS OTA (Over The Air) images with custom modules that gives you additional features.
 This tool offers many features which are highly dependent on the upstream projects.

 ## Features